What are Cataracts?

 Clear Vision After Cataracts

-Nashville, TN patients who are experiencing any of the above symptoms or who haven’t undergone a comprehensive eye exam in the last two years need to schedule an appointment with Wang Vision Institute at their earliest convenience.
-Especially for men and women who are 40 years old or more, receiving comprehensive eye exams no less than every other year is key to catching and managing cataracts and multiple other eye conditions.
+Are you unsure how to define cataracts?
+Do you have blurry or cloudy vision?
+Nashville, TN patients who are experiencing any of the above symptoms should schedule a cataract evaluation at Wang Vision Institute at their earliest convenience.
 With an early diagnosis, we can create an individualized plan to help you deal with your condition.